twilio-labs/paste/.changeset/shaggy-weeks-return.md

 '@twilio-paste/core': patch
 ---

-[Modal] Switch modal overlay to using a pure styles component an not Box
+[Modal] Switch modal overlay to using a pure styled component and not Box